xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 Note:
 No restrictions on number of unique timers support with BFDv6.
 Scale numbers for v6 will be affected by the timer values.
 The above values are for J/J+/J2 compatible mode.
 For J2 native mode this numbers will be a bit higher.
 For other chipsets the numbers will vary.
-For detailed scale numbers please get in touch with your cisco representative.
+For detailed scale numbers please get in touch with us or your cisco representative.
 {: .notice--info}

 ## Reference